 Bill of materials management from the design tools will give you more control over your design

 Bill of Materials Management Automation that Gave Me what I Wanted

-The BOM management tools that I am using have given me the ability to select parts within it to highlight the same parts in either the schematic or the layout.
+The management tools that I am using have given me the ability to select within it to highlight the same in either the schematic or the layout.
 Not only has this been very helpful to me during design, but in design reviews as well.
-I am also able to synchronize accurate BOM information with other departments.
+I am also able to synchronize accurate information with other departments.

-The management tools allow me to research components for detailed part information and then pass that data on through the BOM to purchasing and manufacturing.
-This has helped us to make sure that the correct parts are ordered and ready for the assembly line.
-Finding user-friendly automation that we could trust to solve problems in our manual BOM creation has been a major relief.
-Software like Altium Designer’s Active BOM may be the answer that you are looking for too.
+The management tools allow me to research components for detailed part information and then pass that data on through the to purchasing and manufacturing.
+This has helped us to make sure that the correct are ordered and ready for the assembly line.
+Finding user-friendly automation that we could trust to solve problems in our manual creation has been a major relief.
+Software like Altium ’s Active may be the answer that you are looking for too.